smartcontractkit/chainlink-testing-framework/docs/debug/eth2.md

 # Prysm containers

-Docker images provided by Prysm are bare-bone and do not even contain exectuable shell, which makes debugging impossible.
+Docker images provided by Prysm are bare-bone and do not even contain executable shell, which makes debugging impossible.
 To overcome it we need to build our own image with debug tools installed.
 The following Dockerfile will do the job for `beacon chain`:

 ```
 ARG tag